DominikSuwala/Concordance/README.md

 No concordance program is perfect for the English language due to nuances.
 I came up with my own regex which terminates sentences after seeing a punctuation point, followed by any number of whitespaces, followed by a capital letter.
 It's generally ill-advised to start a sentence with a digit, so I opted to not use the regex published by others.
 The regex choice is appropriate for the scope of this program.

 Read more on Wikipedia: https://en.wikipedia.org/wiki/Sentence_boundary_disambiguation

+If a word is too large for the field size in printing, the word is truncated with an ellipsis.